olywoolsey/Notes/Semester1/COMP1421-FundamentalMathConcepts/Propositional logic.md

 - this is true as for every propositional formula you can write a truth table then follow instructions at start of notes to create a formula in DNF to create an equivalent formula
 ### Finding logic from a truth table:
 #### DNF
-	1. find a formula for every row that satsfies the assignment(is true) that satisfies only that row
+1. find a formula for every row that satisfies the assignment(is true) that satisfies only that row
 2. or all the formulas together
 #### CNF
 1. replace each occurence of T and F with their logical equivelnces
 2. replace each p <-> q with q -> q /\ q-> p
-	3. replace each q -> p by ¬qVp
+3. replace each q -> p by ¬q V p
-	4. apply demorgans and double negation till all in literals
+4. apply DeMorgans and double negation till all in literals
-	5. apply distrubative law
+5. apply distributive law
 	**or**
-	1. find a formula for every row that dissatsfies the assignment(is false), that satisfies only that row
+1. find a formula for every row that dissatisfies the assignment(is false), that satisfies only that row
-	2. and all the formulas together
+2. add all the formulas together